-The easiest and safest way to land your kite is with the help of an assistant.
+1 The easiest and safest way to land your kite is with the help of an assistant.
 Signal a helper who knows how to land your kite, that you want to land.
 The helper should be standing well upwind of the kite.

-2 Lower the kite towards the helper along the edge of the wind window.
+2 Lower the kite towards the helper along the edge of the wind walk towards them until all flying lines are no longer under tension.
+This way the kite will flag out downwind of the helper.